gregglind/firefox-data-docs/experiments/off_train_deployment.md

 You have "a thing".

-- is the thing a Survey or other "message with link" task.
+- is the thing a Survey or other "message with link" task. => Off-train.

-  + Yes.

 - is 'the thing' code?
-  - the code targets nightly?
+  - does code target Nightly?
-    - probably, land, Ride Trains, usual Peer / RelMan process.
+    - use usual Peer / RelMan process.
-  - if beta / release?
+  - does the code target beta / release?

     Choose one or more:
-    - make an addon, release the addon with Deployment Console
+    - make an addon, release the addon with Delivery Console
     - Hide the feature behind a pref
-      - ride the trains, or uplift to beta
+      - ride the trains, or uplift to Beta
-      - control the "rollout" using Deployment Console to change the pref
+      - control the "rollout" using Delivery Console to change the pref

 ## What Actually Happens